MicrosoftDocs/learn/learn-pr/wwl-data-ai/get-started-prompt-flow-ai-studio/includes/3-understand-flows.md

 ## Understand a flow

-Prompt flow is a feature within the Azure AI Studio that allows you to author **flows**.
+Prompt flow is a feature within Azure AI Foundry that allows you to author **flows**.
 Flows are executable workflows often consist of three parts:

 1. **Inputs**: Represent data passed into the flow.
 Can be different data types like strings, integers, or boolean.
 1. **Nodes**: Represent *tools* that perform data processing, task execution, or algorithmic operations.